cloudify-cosmo/docs.getcloudify.org/content/cli/blueprints.md

                         The name of the tenant of the blueprint.
 If not specified, the current tenant is used.

-* `--private-resource` -
-                        If set to `true`, the uploaded resource is only accessible to its creator.
-Otherwise it is available to all users on that tenant.
-Default is `false`.
+* `-y, --visibility TEXT` - Defines who can access the resource, can be set to one of ['private', 'tenant', 'global'] [default: tenant].

 &nbsp;
 #### Example